The co-Hopfian property of surface braid groups: Surjectivity of superinjective maps

 We first prove the following:

 \begin{prop} Let $S=S_{g, p}$ be a surface with $g\geq 2$ and $p\geq 2$.
-Then the following assertions hold: \begin{enumerate} \item The full subcomplex of $\calcp_n(S)$ spanned by all vertices corresponding to 2-HBCs and $p$-HBPs is connected. \item If $p\geq 3$, then the full subcomplex of $\calcp_s(S)$ spanned by all vertices corresponding to 2-HBCs and $p$-HBPs is connected. \end{enumerate} \end{prop}
+Then the following assertions hold: \begin{enumerate} \item The full subcomplex of $\calcp_n(S)$ spanned by all vertices corresponding to 2-HBCs or $p$-HBPs is connected. \item If $p\geq 3$, then the full subcomplex of $\calcp_s(S)$ spanned by all vertices corresponding to 2-HBCs or $p$-HBPs is connected. \end{enumerate} \end{prop}

-\begin{proof} We follow the idea in Lemma 2.1 of \cite{putman-conn} to prove connectivity of simplicial complexes on which $\pmod(S)$ acts, as in the proof of Lemma \ref{lem-d-y} (ii).
-It is known that $\pmod(S)$ is generated by Dehn twists about the curves described in Figure \ref{fig-hbchbp} (a) (see \cite{gervais}).
+\begin{proof} We follow the idea in \cite[Lemma 2.1]{putman-conn} to prove connectivity of simplicial complexes on which $\pmod(S)$ acts, as in the proof of Lemma \ref{lem-d-y} (ii).
+It is known that $\pmod(S)$ is generated by Dehn twists about the curves drawn in Figure \ref{fig-hbchbp} (a) (see \cite{gervais}).

 Let $a=\{ a^1, a^2\}$ denote the non-separating $p$-HBP in Figure \ref{fig-hbchbp} (b).
 For any 2-HBC $\alpha$ in $S$, there exists $h\in \pmod(S)$ such that $\alpha$ is disjoint from $ha$.
-To prove assertion (i), it thus suffices to show that for each curve $\gamma$ in Figure \ref{fig-hbchbp} (a), $t_{\gamma}a$ and $a$ can be connected by a path in $\calcp_n(S)$ consisting of vertices corresponding to $p$-HBPs and 2-HBCs.
+To prove assertion (i), it thus suffices to show that for any curve $\gamma$ in Figure \ref{fig-hbchbp} (a), $t_{\gamma}a$ and $a$ can be connected by a path in $\calcp_n(S)$ consisting of vertices corresponding to $p$-HBPs or 2-HBCs.
 This is true because $t_{\beta_1}a$ and $a$ can be connected via the 2-HBC $c_1$ in Figure \ref{fig-hbchbp} (b).
 Assertion (i) follows.